2D score based estimation of heterogeneous treatment effects: Methodology

 \subsection{Computational Complexity}

 Our method is composed of three steps as introduced above.
 We first need to implement a logistic regression for estimating propensity score for a sample with size $n$ and ambient dimension $d$.
-This computation has a complexity of $O(nd)$.
-The estimation of prognostic scores requires a complexity of $O(nd^2)$ when $n > d$ and of $O(d^3)$ for high-dimensional settings \citep{Efron04}.
+To solve a logistic regression optimization problem involves using the proximal Newton method, and its computational complexity is of $\#\text{ of iterations} \cdot O(nd)$ \citep{Yuan12}.
+In general, the algorithm converges after a small number of iterations, and we can safely assume it is of a constant order.
+As a result, the overall time complexity of solving a logistic regression is $O(nd)$.
+The estimation of prognostic scores also requires a computational cost of $O(nd)$, and for high-dimensional settings, the cost of solving the solution via coordinate descent remains at $O(nd)$ \citep{Friedman10} .
 The complexity of a $K$-nearest-neighbor matching based on the two estimated scores in the second step is of $O(Kn)$ \citep{von07}, and the selection of $K \approx \log(n)$ leads to a complexity of $O(n\log n)$.
 In the third step, we grow a regression tree based on two estimated scores, and it requires a computational complexity of $O(n\log n)$.

-Overall, the eventual computational complexity of our method depends on the comparison between the order of $d^2$ and $\log(n)$.
-For the settings where the sample size $n$ is greater than the ambient dimension $d$, our method attains a computational complexity of $O(nd^2)$ if the order of $d^2$ is greater than that of $\log(n)$.
+The overall computational complexity of our method depends on the comparison between the order of $d$ and $\log(n)$.
+Our method attains a computational complexity of $O(nd)$ if the order of $d$ is greater than that of $\log(n)$.
 Otherwise, the complexity becomes $O(n\log n)$.
-For high-dimensional settings, we have $d > n$, and the order of $d^3$ is greater than that of $n\log(n)$.
-Hence, the resulting computational complexity of our method is $O(d^3)$.